dimitri/pgcopydb/docs/ref/pgcopydb_copy-db.rst

-     --table-jobs      Number of concurrent COPY jobs to run --index-jobs      Number of concurrent CREATE INDEX jobs to run --drop-if-exists  On the target database, clean-up from a previous run first
+     --table-jobs      Number of concurrent COPY jobs to run --index-jobs      Number of concurrent CREATE INDEX jobs to run --drop-if-exists  On the target database, clean-up from a previous run first --no-owner        Do not set ownership of objects to match the original database

 Description